Semiclassical Ohsawa-Takegoshi extension theorem and asymptotics of the orthogonal Bergman kernel: Operator algebras on manifolds of bounded geometry

 and let $F_{r, D}^{E} := J_{r, D}^{E} \cdot \mathscr{E}_{n, m}$. \begin{lem} In the notations of (\ref{eq_a_bnd_1}), (\ref{eq_aph_bergm_like_orth}), (\ref{eq_cp_bnd_1}), (\ref{eq_apl_ass_tay_cp}), for any $k, l \in \nat$, there is $C > 0$, such that for any $p \geq p_1$, $Z = (Z_Y, Z_N)$, $Z_Y, Z'_Y \in \real^{2m}$, $Z_N \in \real^{2(n - m)}$ $|Z|, |Z'_Y| \leq \frac{\epsilon_0}{2}$, $\alpha \in \nat^{2n}$, $\alpha' \in \nat^{2m}$, $|\alpha| + |\alpha'| \leq l$, $Q := Q_{1, 3} + Q_{C}$, $c_4 := \min \{ c_0, c_1, c_2, c_3 \}$, we have

-\end{lem} \begin{proof} The proof is completely analogous to the proof of Lemma \ref{lem_bnd_prod_a}, done for $W := \comp^m$.
+\end{lem} \begin{proof}[Proof of Lemma \ref{lem_bnd_prod_aloc}] The proof is completely analogous to the proof of Lemma \ref{lem_bnd_prod_a}, done for $W := \comp^m$.
 The only change needed in the proof is that instead of Proposition \ref{prop_exp_bound_int}, one has to use that for any $c > 0$, $Q \geq 0$, there is a constant $C$, such that for any $A \in \comp^{n}$, we have

 This fact can be shown easily by the change of variables $Z \mapsto Z + A$. \end{proof} \begin{proof}[Proof of Lemma \ref{lem_at_tayl_t_exp}] To simplify the presentation, we restrict ourselves to the case $l = 0$, as the general case is treated in an analogous way.
 We present first the proof that the asymptotic expansion (\ref{eq_at_tayl_t_exp}) holds for $k = 0$.
+We only treat the asymptotic expansion of $\mathcal{D}_t$, as for $\mathcal{D}'_t$ the proof is analogous.
 Analogously to (\ref{eq_b_f}), we have

 We decompose the integral (\ref{eq_b_floc_comp00}) into a sum of two integrals.
-The first one is over the set $Q_t := B_0^{\real^{2n}}(\frac{\epsilon_0}{t})^{\times(q-1)}$, and the second one is over its complement $Q_t^{c}$.
+The first one is over the set $Q_t := \mathbb{B}_0^{\real^{2n}}(\frac{\epsilon_0}{t})^{\times(q-1)}$, and the second one is over its complement $Q_t^{c}$.
 Let us bound the contribution in (\ref{eq_b_floc_comp00}) coming from the integral on $Q_t^{c}$.
 Similarly to (\ref{eq_triangle}), for any $Z, Z' \in \real^{2n}$, $|Z|, |Z'| \leq \frac{\epsilon_0}{2 t}$, and any $(Z_1, \ldots, Z_{s-1}) \in Q_t^{c}$, we have

 By (\ref{eq_a_bnd_1loc}), similarly to the proof of Lemma \ref{lem_bnd_prod_a} and (\ref{eq_bnd_intlocal}), there is $C > 0$, such that